oshaughnessy/maysl.soccer/_pages/coaches.md

 league's season starts then and ends the next spring.
 So a season that starts in August 2022 is technically the 2022-2023 season.
-When their site says _UX_ means "age _X_ and under", they're talking about the end-of-season year, and each player's age by the end of that year is their league age.
+When their site says _UX_ means "age _X_ and under", they're talking about the end-of-season year, and each player's age by the end of that 2nd calendar year is their league age.

 See [Five Things to Know About Birth Year Registration]( https://www.ussoccer.com/stories/2017/08/five-things-to-know-about-birth-year-registration)